Top 5 Myths of PEDS in the NBA.

 #5.
 The NBA severely punishes those that fail PED drug tests = FALSE.

 Players that fail PED tests use to only receive a 5-game suspension.
-This was eventually ramped up to 10-games and is now the towering 20-game suspension starting in 2011-2012.
-This is in comparison to an instant disqualification from the league for other drug violations that don't even give players a physical advantage.
+This was eventually ramped up to 10-games and is now a towering 20-game suspension.
+This is in comparison to an instant disqualification from the league for other drug violations that don’t even give players a physical advantage.
 Note, marijuana has its own lenient rules surrounding it similar to PEDs.
 Clearly, the NBA does not see PEDs as a threat to the league or their brand.

 Photo Credit: Steroid Craze Twitter